ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/pipeline.md

 Now that PetClinic is up and running on your OpenShift cluster, it's time to add functionality to your pipeline to achieve basic integration and deployment when triggered.
 The OpenShift pipeline you created in the [PetClinic Up and Running](../build-and-deploy/upandrunning.md) uses [Tekton](https://tekton.dev){target="_blank" rel="noopener noreferrer"} to run a series of tasks (each with one or more steps) to accomplish a workflow (pipeline).
 You will use the Pipeline Builder UI built into OpenShift to quickly and easily craft a pipeline that meets your specific needs.

-!!! info "Why OpenShift Pipelines?"
+!!! question "Why OpenShift Pipelines?"
     - Portable: OpenShift resources defined via yaml files -> portable across OpenShift clusters

     - Low Resource Usage: Containers spin up when triggered -> resources only used when needed